-The article below includes excerpts from my books, Healing with Essential Oils, Essential Oils for the Whole Body and Essential Oils for Mindfulness and Meditation (Published by Inner Traditions, Bear & Co., Vermont USA)
+The article below includes excerpts from my books, Essential Oils to Ease Anxiety, Healing with Essential Oils, Essential Oils for the Whole Body and Essential Oils for Mindfulness and Meditation (Published by Inner Traditions, Bear & Co., Vermont USA)

 Heather Dawn Godfrey.
 P.G.C.E., B.Sc.
 (Joint Hon)

-The information in this article was originally prepared for my presentation at Wellbeing by the Lakes (Sculptures by the Lakes), Dorset (19th September 2019)
+The information in this article was originally prepared for my presentation at Wellbeing by the Lakes (Sculptures by the Lakes), Dorset, England (19th September 2019)

-The stillest point of a seesaw is at its pivoting center.
+The stillest point of a seesaw is at its pivoting centre.

 Meditation is the act of returning consciousness to the stillness at the centre of being.

-Meditation techniques are vessels of focus and attention: like the cup that draws water from the depths of the well; water in this sense is the conscious experience of being in the moment.
+Meditation techniques are vessels of focus and attention: like the cup that draws water from the depths of the well; water, in this sense, is the quenching conscious experience of being in the moment.

-Plants, with their chemical constituents and essential oils, express physical, practical, sensual, and also ethereal properties and qualities that support our health and wellbeing; nutrients and mineral that sustain growth and physical function, chemicals that repair and rebuild tissues and stave infection, and perfumes that attract, repel, protect and aid propagation and survival, while also being euphoric and transcendent.
-Edible plants provide food and medicine, thus are nourishing and healing; plant chemicals complement and support the chemistry within our body; plants and animals breathe together.
-Indeed, we share a symbiotic and mutualistic relationship with plants, including microorganisms, insects and other creatures that interact within the intricate web of life.
+Earth, a garden.
+Plants, with their chemical constituents and essential oils, are gifts from the garden that express physical, practical, sensual, and also ethereal properties and qualities which support our health and wellbeing – nutrients and minerals that sustain metabolism, growth and physical function, chemicals that influence the body to repair, restore and rebuild tissues and stave infection, perfumes that attract, repel, protect and aid propagation and survival (all of this, while also being euphoric and transcendent).
+Edible plants provide food and medicine, thus are nourishing and healing.
+Plant chemicals complement and support the chemistry within our body.
+Earth and all of its creatures, plants and animals, including micro-organisms, fungi and insects, breathe together and share a symbiotic and mutualistic relationship with each other – the complex, intricate, interactive web of life.

 Plants as medicine

-Not all plants are safe to consume; while some are nourishing, others are toxic and fatally poisonous to us.
-In minute amounts, however, certain toxic substances found within plants are medicinal and/or procure psychotropic properties; although potentially lethal, when consumed in controlled amounts these substances reduce pain, remove toxins and stimulate organ function, and induce altered states of perception/consciousness in a way that apparently supports spiritual ‘insight’.
-Both historically and presently these plants are prescribed and administered in controlled conditions and amounts by an experienced physician, medicine man or woman, or Shaman.
+Not all plants are safe to consume; while some plants are nourishing, others are toxic and fatally poisonous to us.
+Yet, in minuscule amounts, certain toxic substances found within these otherwise poisonous plants (for example, wolfsbane, wormwood, horse chestnut, buttercup, deadly nightshade, hemlock, broom, foxglove, autumn mandrake) can be medicinal and/or even psychotropic.
+For example, when consumed or applied in controlled amounts, there is evidence these plants provide properties that may reduce pain, remove toxins and positively stimulate organ function, and, in some instances, induce altered states of perception and consciousness (in a way that apparently supports mental health and spiritual ‘insight’).
+Historically and presently these plants are usually prescribed, with appropriate caution, by an experienced physician, medicine man or woman, or Shaman.

-Plants and their derivatives are generally categorised according to their actions; for example, healing, euphoric and psychoactive.
+Plants and their derivatives are, thus, generally categorised according to their actions; for example, nourishing, healing/medicinal, poisonous, euphoric and psychoactive.

-Plants historically employed for their healing properties include, among many others, aniseed, dill, fennel, frankincense, ginger, peppermint and other herbs, rose, and sandalwood.
-Healing in this context includes soothing digestive aliments, improving and supporting organ function, circulation, skin conditions and wound healing.
+Plants historically employed for their healing or medicinal properties, for example, include, among many others, aniseed, dill, fennel, frankincense, ginger, peppermint and other herbs, rose, and sandalwood.
+Healing actions in this context includes soothing digestive aliments, improving and supporting organ function, circulation, skin conditions and wound healing.

-Euphoric inducing plants include (from strong to mild, and used in moderate dose), cannabis, coca, kava, poppy seed, sage (Salvia divinorum), benzoin, clary sage, frankincense, nutmeg, and thyme linolool, among others.
+Euphoric inducing plants, for example, include (from strong to mild, and used in moderate dose), cannabis (hemp), coca, kava, poppy seed, sage (Salvia divinorum), benzoin, clary sage, frankincense, nutmeg, and thyme linalool, among others.

-Psychoactive inducing plants and fungi include, belladonna, deadly nightshade, henbane, mandrake, and fly agaric mushrooms, and high doses of cannabis, coca, kava, poppy seed, nutmeg, sage (Salvia divinorum), and valerian, among others.
+Psychoactive inducing plants and fungi include, for example, belladonna, deadly nightshade, henbane, mandrake, and fly agaric mushrooms, and high doses of cannabis, coca, kava, poppy seed, nutmeg, sage (Salvia divinorum), and valerian, among others.

-Some components are lost during the extraction process (steam distillation or solvent extraction), and some components are altered.
-For example, at high temperature, the chemical matricin degrades to form a new molecule, the blue-green coloured Chamazulene, which is not present within the plant (chamazulene is found in German Chamomile and Yarrow essential oil).
-C02 extracted German Chamomile, however, is non-coloured; the boiling point achieved using this method is considerably reduced, therefore, chamazulene is not created.
-(See my book, Healing with Essential Oils, for detailed explantation of this process).
+For example, at high temperature, the chemical matricin degrades to form a new molecule; the blue-green coloured chamazulene, which is not present within the plant (chamazulene is found in German Chamomile, Blue Tansy, Yarrow and Wormwood essential oil).
+CO2 extracted German Chamomile, however, is non-coloured; the boiling point achieved using this method is considerably reduced, therefore, chamazulene is not created.
+(See my book, Healing with Essential Oils, for detailed explanation of this process).

 Placing the high concentration of essential oils into perspective: